 Elsewhere in his history, Miller has it that Simon Sawers is an occupier of Newhouse, which for some years will be associated with Templelands.
 Calton in 1970 (TRANSACTIONS OF THE EAST LOTHIAN ANTIQUARIAN AND FIELD NATURALISTS’ SOCIETY TWELFTH VOLUME 1970) writes at some length about Newhouse and its connection with the Sawers family and reveals:

 This seems to be suggestive if tenuous evidence that the Sawers/Baillie may even have commissioned the terrace and perhaps first occupied it.
 Could it be that John Sawers is the first surgeon to practice there, if very transiently?
-For the next couple of hundred years it looks like 2 Templelands was continuously one of the local doctor’s surgeries.
+For the next couple of hundred years could it be that 2 Templelands was continuously a doctor’s surgery.

 Fast forward to the end of the 1800s, and Dr David Black, son an MD from Cockburnspath, is recorded to be renting the house.
-The valuation roll shown below suggests that the late Robert Orr Sawers is the current owner at this time, which means the Sawers family retained the house at number 29 until then (also known as 2 Templelands).
+The valuation roll shown below suggests that the late Robert Orr Sawers was the owner at this time, which means the Sawers family retained the house at number 29 until then.
 Charles Notman, the Town Clerk, is shown as living next door.
 Bamburgh Castle, which apparently bears the last vestigia of the old town wall, at number 25 has a full house too.

-Subsequent valuation rolls then show Dr James David Black as the owner of 2 Templelands and Newhouse until his death in 1923.
-James Black and James D Black appear in the same register at different addresses in 1885 – it seems that Dr James Black, father has taken on the house at the corner of 1 Church Street, implying perhaps that the two didn’t exactly get on.
+Subsequent valuation rolls then show Dr James David Black as the owner of Newhouse as well as 2 Templelands until his death in 1923.
+James Black and James D Black appear in the same register at different addresses in 1885 – it seems that Dr James Black, father has taken on the house at the corner of 1 Church Street, implying perhaps that the two didn’t get on?
 Did James Black grandfather pass everything on to his grandson?
-It seems highly likely he gave him a helping hand.
+It seems highly likely he gave him a helping hand as Dr James didn’t marry into wealth.

-Georgia, David Black’s sister, dies unmarried in 1949.
-We assume that the house is being used continuously as a doctor’s surgery.
+Georgia, David Black’s sister, not resident there for some time, eventually dies unmarried in 1949.
+We can’t be sure what happens next but suspect that the house is being used continuously as a doctor’s surgery until the 1970s.
 The property at Newhouse however possibly passes to William Gillespie’s family, who married Catherine Black at 2 Templelands.
-He died in 1927 and she lived on to 1948 – both are buried in Inveresk).
+He died in 1927 and Catherine lived on to 1948, both are buried in Inveresk).

-By the 1970s the house is still being used as a doctors surgery, but major changes are afoot.
+By the 1970s the house is again being used as a doctors surgery, but major changes are afoot.
 Dr Christopher is practicing there for a while.
-But not long after 2 practices operating out of Templelands, with multiple doctors when partnerships are established.
-The upper floor is seemingly converted into a self contained flat, possibly for the junior doctor/s (the inventory for the flat is under the floorboards still, exactly where I found it).
-The ground floor is dramatically altered with 2 or perhaps 3 rooms created in the morning room.
+But not long after, there are 2 practices operating out of Templelands, with multiple doctors when partnerships are established.
+The upper floor is seemingly converted into a self contained flat, possibly for the junior doctor/s (the inventory for the flat is under the floorboards still, exactly where we found it).
+At this point, the ground floor is dramatically altered with 2 or perhaps 3 small consulting rooms created in the morning room.
 Doors are blocked off and major realignments and structural modifications are made – but mostly unsympathetic to the newly B listed property.

 The 80s sees a large number of buildings taken down and the restoration as social housing of 2 important A listed buildings, the New Inn and Lauderdale house.
 Investment in Dunbar is mainly of 2 sorts.
 Hope value drives one group, sit on a property for long enough and someone daft enough will buy it off you, eventually.
 The other group are people a bit like us, who don’t have a ton of money, but think they like the idea of living in an older property or can’t afford anywhere else.